davideperozzi/smoovy/packages/scroller/README.md

 > This will also put the DOM to the previous state

 ## The architecture
 The whole structure is very simple.
 The key components are the `core`, `dom` and `behaviors`.
-The core holds the dom and behaviors togehter and is responsible for the data beeing transmitted between these components:
+The core holds the dom and behaviors together and is responsible for the data beeing transmitted between these components:

 ```
 +-------+                              +-----+ +-----------+